ChuckGl/tfdeux/README.md

 About
 =====

-TFBrew is yet another beer homebrewing control system for (but not limited to) the Raspberry Pi.
+TFDeux is a fermentation control system for homebrewing.
+It has been tested on Raspberry Pi but may work on other systems.
+It is intended to be used with a Tilt Hydrometer.

 You can use it to:
-+ Monitor the temperature in your mash kettle or hot liqure tank using the W1Sensor plugin.
++ Monitor external temperature in your fermenter using the W1Sensor plugin.
++ Monitor the beer temperature, gravity, ABV and attenuation using the Tilt Hydrometer.
-+ Turn heaters and pumps on and off using the GPIOActor (raspberry pi) or the TPLinkActor (WiFi controlled socket).
++ Turn heating and cooling on and off using the TPLinkActor (WiFi controlled socket) or the GPIOActor (raspberry pi).
-+ Maintain a stable temperature in your mash by combining a heater and temperature sensor in a controller with process logic (the PIDLogic plugin).
++ Maintain a stable temperature in your fermentation by combining a heater and temperature sensor in a controller with process logic.
-+ Control and monitor your brewing process through a mobile device, e.g. with a [Blynk](http://www.blynk.cc) frontend.
++ Control and monitor your fermentation process through a web frontend.

-It aims to be a flexible, modular system allowing the user to configure it to different setups of homebrewing equipment.

-TFBrew was written by Hrafnkell Eiríksson - <he@klaki.net>
+TFDuex is a fork of TFBrew, original written by Hrafnkell Eiríksson.
+TFBrew supports both the brewing and fermentation process.
+The original is no longer supported, but can be made to run on current RPi platforms.

+TFBrew is Copyright from 2024 by Chuck Glover and is licensed by the GNU GPL v3 license.
+See the LICENSE file.

 TFBrew is Copyright from 2017 by Hrafnkell Eiríksson and is licensed by the GNU GPL v3 license.
-See the LICENSE file.

-Please consult the [Wiki](https://github.com/hrafnkelle/tfbrew/wiki) for further information.
+Please consult the [Wiki](https://github.com/hrafnkelle/tfbrew/wiki) for further information on TFBrew.

 Plugins
 =======
-TFBrew is based around the idea of components that send each other messages.
-Components are implemented through plugins.
+Like TFBrew, TFDeux is based on components that send each other messages.
+Components are implemented via plugins and assigned to controllers (Fridge and Heater).
-The following components are available
+The following components have been tested:

++ TiltSensor - for using the Tilt Hydrometer
 + W1Sensor - for using one-wire sensors like the ds18b20
++ TPLinkActor - for controlling a TPLink WiFi socket
++ HysteresisLogic - for on/off temperature control with a hysteresis (e.g. fermentation fridge control)
++ DummyActor - simulating an actor, just prints out the actions
++ DummySensor - simulating a sensor with a configurable value + noise
++ BlynkLib - for communicating with a Blynk frontend

+The following components have NOT been tested, but worked under TFBrew
 + RTDSensor - for using PT100 sensors through the MAX31865
-+ TiltSensor - for using the Tilt Hydrometer
 + iSpindelSensor - for using the iSpindel Hydrometer
-+ DummySensor - simulating a sensor with a configurable value + noise
 + GPIOActor - for controlling relays (SSR) with the GPIO pins on the Raspberry Pi
-+ TPLinkActor - for controlling a TPLink WiFi socket
++ SimpleWebView - for viewing the state of sensors, actors, etc in a web browser
-+ DummyActor - simulating an actor, just prints out the actions
 + PIDLogic - for precise temperature control with a PID (e.g. recirculated mash)
-+ HysteresisLogic - for on/off temperature control with a hysteresis (e.g. fermentation fridge control)
-+ BlynkLib - for communicating with a Blynk frontend
-+ SimpleWebView - for viewing the state of sensors, actors, etc in a web browser
 + Ubidots - for logging to the Ubidots IoT cloud

 Configuration